aospapp/aosp/external/autotest/docs/wifi-basics-codelab.md

 * Devices respond to beacons with *Probe Requests* which in turn let the network know of their existence.
-The probe request also includes a list of all data rates the device supports, which the network can use to check for compatability with those supported by the access point.
+The probe request also includes a list of all data rates the device supports, which the network can use to check for compatibility with those supported by the access point.
-* Access points respond with *Probe Responses* which either confirm or deny compatability.
+* Access points respond with *Probe Responses* which either confirm or deny compatibility.
-* If the two are compatable, they can engage in the authentication/association process as explained above with various *Association* and *Authentication* frames.
+* If the two are compatible, they can engage in the authentication/association process as explained above with various *Association* and *Authentication* frames.